Political eras of the United States

 New York/Californian (Note: New York then California were Nixon’s home states during his Presidency, though his primary home state was California where he was born and served as Senator.)
-Richard Nixon, a prominent figure of the Vietnam War and the Watergate Scandal.)–Present: Polarization Era, where the Federal Government is commonly held by both major parties.
+Richard Nixon, a prominent figure of the Vietnam War and the Watergate Scandal.)–Present: Divided Government Era, where the Federal Government is predominantly divided (between Presidency and/or Congress when an oppositional Congress is in session).
+Power is split between liberal Democrats based in the North and West Coast & conservative Republicans based in the Midwest and South.
 This marks the finalization of the "party switch" – conservatives in the South and Rurals slowly flip Republican.
-A process that was completed by the 2010s and the start of the First presidency of Donald Trump.
+A process that was completed by the 2010s and the start of the Trump era.

-The political significance of these five defined eras can be reinforced by the feature of each era beginning with near-unanimous Electoral College presidential victories for the respective party or parties:
+The political significance of these five defined eras can be reinforced by the feature of each era beginning with near-unanimous Electoral College presidential victories that occur alongside the election of a unified trifecta of House, Senate and President for the hegemonic party (or alongside the election of divided government in the fifth era):